RemyTek/osdf/README.md

 # Opensource defrag

+## IMPORTANT!
+Make sure you upate osdf.bat in build/win32-msvc/  With a few modifications, this solution file will build perfectly for you and copy both your dll and symbol files to your mod directory.
+Note if you have an ioquake install, you'll have to take some additional steps.
+I'll be sorting this out soon.

 Opensource Defrag is a project that aims to remake defrag, true to the original mod, using modern id-Tech3 engine and technology.
 ## Goals:
 ### Improvement & Modernizing: